jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 / 󱤉 e: marks the direct object

 === notes
-pali is not a general do like in english. every word in toki pona has the act of doing built into it when used as a verb.
+#word[󱥉 pali] is not a general do like in english. every word in toki pona has the act of doing built into it when used as a verb.

-_i did this_ \
+#quote[󱤴󱥁 \
-~ mi ni
+mi ni \
+i did this]

 == lesson
-you use the particle e to indicate the _direct object_, the one being affected by the _predicate_. \
+you use the particle #word[󱤉 e] to indicate the _direct object_, the one being affected by the _predicate_. \
+#quote[subject 󱤧 predicate 󱤉 direct object \
-_subject li predicate e direct object_
+subject li predicate e direct object]

+#quote[󱤑󱤧󱥉󱤉󱥭 \
-_jan li pali e tomo_ \
+jan li pali e tomo \
-~ the people are building a house
+~ the people are building a house]

+#pagebreak()

 === complex ideas
 when you want to express more complex ideas, you should often split it up into several sentences.

-you use the words _ni_ or _ona_ to refer to ideas you've already said or are going to say. _ni_ is a bit broader than _ona_.
+you use the words #word[󱥁 ni] or #word[󱥆 ona] to refer to ideas you've already said or are going to say. #word[󱥁 ni] is a bit broader than #word[󱥆 ona].

-_i saw the person who's building the house_ \
+#quote[󱤴󱤮󱤉󱤑󱦜󱥆󱤧󱥉󱤉󱥭󱤴 \
-~ mi lukin e jan · ona li pali e tomo \
+mi lukin e jan · ona li pali e tomo mi \
-~ i saw a person. they were building a house
+~ i saw a person. they were building our house \
+~ i saw the person who is building our house]

+#quote[󱤴󱤮󱤉󱥁󱦜󱥞󱥅󱤉󱤴 \
-_mi lukin e ni · sina olin e mi_ \
+mi lukin e ni · sina olin e mi \
-~ i see this: you love me
+~ i see this: you love me]

 === examples
+#quote[󱤶󱥁󱤧󱥵󱤉󱤑 \
-_moku ni li wawa e jan_ \
+moku ni li wawa e jan \
-~ this food strengthens people
+~ this food strengthens people]

+#quote[󱤑󱤧󱤻󱤍󱤉󱥢󱤨 \
-_jan li musi ike e soweli lili_ \
+jan li musi ike e soweli lili \
-~ the person is poorly entertaining the small animals
+~ the person is poorly entertaining the small animals]

+#quote[󱥆󱤧󱥉󱥵󱤉󱤻 \
-_ona li pali wawa e musi_ \
+ona li pali wawa e musi \
-~ they are confidently making games
+~ they are confidently making games]

+#quote[󱥴󱤧󱤮󱤉󱥁󱦜󱥢󱥞󱤧󱥝 \
-_waso li lukin e ni · soweli sina li sin_ \
+waso li lukin e ni · soweli sina li sin \
-~ the bird sees that your pet is new
+~ the bird sees that your pet is new]

 === note about punctuation
 toki pona has no defined punctuation. the only thing that's necessary is some way to separate sentences.

 i opted to use an interpunct inbetween sentences as the only punctuation throughout this course.

-usually, it's very common to separate sentences with a full stop. when there's a ni referring to an idea in the next sentence, a colon is often used instead.
+usually, it's very common to separate sentences with a full stop. when there's a #word[󱥁 ni] referring to an idea in the next sentence, a colon is often used instead.

+in sitelen pona it's common to use line breaks, middle dots (󱦜), or large spaces to seperate sentences.

 == exercises <questions4>
 #answers(<answers4>)